Bike Fitting Service in Cheltenham

 • We will then work on your bike, making the necessary adjustments to the saddle height/tilt, cleats, crank length, handle bar width/reach/drop etc., to help you a achieve your goals.

 The main aims are to improve your cycling performance, to keep you out of our treatment room, and to enjoy your cycling without being in pain after cycling.
-In the unfortunate event that you do get injured whilst cycling, you also know where to come for expert physiotherapy treatment.
+In the unfortunate event that you do get injured whilst cycling, you also know the best place to come for expert physiotherapy treatment with people who understand about cycling.

 Do You Get Pain from Cycling?

 Cycling involves repetitive pumping movement of your legs, probably turning the pedals at speeds of 90 rpm, for long periods of time, whilst your body is relatively stationary.
 This can create pain in many areas – from elbows, knees and hamstrings to the shoulders, back and neck.
-If you cycle regularly this pain, without getting it evaluated, then it is likely to evolve into a more persistent injury.
+If you cycle regularly with this pain, without getting it evaluated, then it is likely to evolve into a more persistent injury which could make it too uncomfortable to cycle or cause permanent damage.

 You can get back pain after cycling if the saddle is too low the knee comes up too high, and the lower back is pushed backwards on each stroke.
 If the saddle is too high it can cause tendonitis and pelvic issues.
 Lack of hip joint mobility can apply stress to the pelvis as the knee comes up.
 Incorrect crank length or foot posture, caused by incorrectly fitted toeclips, can force the knee too high at the top of the stroke.